-When we were unable to establish contact with anyone for a definitive answer, we left them out of the database.
+When we were unable to establish contact with anyone for a definitive answer, or if their data displayed under the transparency law seemed flawed, we left them out of the database.

 One hospital gave us several prices over the phone, and then when I called back and asked for a few more, my contact asked me to send a spreadsheet.
 Then she emailed me back saying her boss said they would be unable to participate.
 According to our experience, it depends who you talk to: One person might give a price, while another in the same office might refuse.